kriszyp/promised-io/README.md

 Promises can originate from a variety of sources, and promised-io provides a constructor, Deferred, to create promises.

+### when

+	when = require("promised-io/promise");
+	when(promiseOrValue, fulfilledHandler, errorHandler);

+You can pass a promise to the when() function and the fulfillment and error handlers will be registered for it's completion *or* you can pass a regular value, and the fulfillment handler will be immediately be called.
+The when function is a staple of working with promises because it allows you to write code that normalizes interaction with synchronous values and asynchronous promises.
+If you pass in a promise, a new promise for the result of execution of the callback handler will be returned.
+If you pass a normal value, the return value will be the value returned from the fulfilledHandler.

 ### Deferred

 	deferred = require("promised-io/promise").Deferred(canceler);